Mark Magsayo: Magsayo vs. Russell Jr

 On September 21, 2021, the WBC ordered Gary Russell Jr. to defend his featherweight title against Magsayo.
 The title bout was scheduled as the main event of a Showtime broadcast card, which took place at the Borgata in Atlantic City, New Jersey on January 22, 2022.
 Despite being the underdog Magsayo won his first world title by majority decision.
 Two judges scored the fight 115–113 for Magsayo, while the third judge scored the fight as an even 114–114 draw.
 Magsayo ends Gary Russell's seven-year title reign and became the new WBC featherweight champion expressing his win saying “This is a dream come true,” “This was my dream since I was a kid, since I was an amateur.
 And now I’m champion.
 This is my dream.”

 Post-championship

 Magsayo vs. Ramirez

 Late May 2024 it was announced that Magsayo would face Eduardo Ramirez in a WBC super featherweight title eliminator and on early June 2024, the WBA announced that they will be sanctioning the fight (For the vacant WBA Inter-continental title) at MGM Grand Garden Arena in Las Vegas on June 15, 2024.
 Magsayo won the fight by unanimous decision.

 Magsayo vs. Mata

-Magsayo is scheduled to face Jorge Mata Cuellar in a super featherweight bout at MGM Grand Garden Arena in Las Vegas, on July 19, 2025.
+Magsayo was scheduled to face Jorge Mata Cuellar in a super featherweight bout at MGM Grand Garden Arena in Las Vegas, on July 19, 2025.

+Zuffa Boxing

+In early 2026, Magsayo signed with Zuffa Boxing.

+Magsayo made his promotional debut at Zuffa Boxing 5 on April 5, 2026, defeating Feargal McCrory by fourth-round TKO in a lightweight bout at the Meta APEX in Las Vegas.

+Magsayo is scheduled to face Andres Cortes in a 10-round lightweight bout at T-Mobile Arena in Las Vegas on September 12, 2026.